cjohansen/parrot/README.md

 `with-responses`, and wrap the entire thing in a `with-request-log` and include `assert-all-responses-requested` at the end of the test.

+`with-responses` eagerly realizes any lazy data before it is returned to avoid lazy evaluation escaping the HTTP mocking.

 ## Install

 Parrot HTTP is a stable library - it will never change it's public API in a